Fort Sam Houston Housing

 Joint Base San Antonio (JBSA)- Fort Sam Houston Relocation Information

-The fort’s museum (more info below) is located within the Fort Sam Houston Quadrangle, a gorgeous grounds with its iconic centerpiece Clock Tower.
-You’ll see peafowl and deer roaming the grounds, and they’ve been part of the landscape for more than 130 years.
+The fort’s museum (more info below) is located within the Fort Sam Houston Quadrangle.
+The iconic centerpiece of the grounds is the Clock Tower, and peafowl and deer have roamed the landscape for more than 130 years.

-In 2005, the BRAC (Base Realignment and Closure) Process made Fort Sam Houston a part of Joint Base San Antonio, but also consolidated medical training for all branches of the military on one post.
-Joint Base San Antonio is a consolidation of Fort Sam Houston, Lackland AFB and Randolph AFB.
+In 2005, the BRAC (Base Realignment and Closure) Process made Fort Sam Houston part of Joint Base San Antonio (JBSA).
+This brought medical training for all branches of the military to one post.
+Joint Base San Antonio is a consolidation of Fort Sam Houston, Lackland AFB, and Randolph AFB.

 Fort Sam Houston now serves as command headquarters for U.S. Army North and South, the Army Medical Command, the Army Medical Department Center and School, and other tenant units.
 Home of the prestigious Brooke Army Medical Center (BAMC), Fort Sam Houston has become the largest, most important military medical training facility in the world.

-The South Texas area is a vibrant location combining Old West, Hispanic, and modern day cultures.
-You may know it as the home of the Alamo, but San Antonio is also a destination city featuring attractions like SeaWorld and Fiesta Texas.
+The South Texas area is a vibrant location, combining Old West and Hispanic cultures.
+Many people know it as the home of the Alamo, but San Antonio is also a destination city featuring attractions like SeaWorld and Fiesta Texas.
+There are big city amenities like fine dining, museums, and professional sports (like the San Antonio Spurs).
+The laid-back lifestyle of the southern U.S. makes San Antonio one of the top areas in the nation for military retirees to settle.

 Relocating to JBSA-Fort Sam Houston?
 Download our free guide to the area below!